ax.plot

 Returns: The RangeParameter named param_name.

-ax.plot.helper.get_range_parameters(model: ModelBridge, min_num_values: int = 0) List[RangeParameter][source]
+ax.plot.helper.get_range_parameters(model: ModelBridge, min_num_values: int = 0) list[RangeParameter][source]

 Get a list of range parameters from a model.